torvalds/linux/Documentation/rust/quick-start.rst

 Another way is using the prebuilt stable versions of LLVM+Rust provided on `kernel.org <https://kernel.org/pub/tools/llvm/rust/>`_.
-These are the same slim and fast LLVM toolchains from :ref:`Getting LLVM <getting_llvm>` with versions of Rust added to them that Rust for Linux supports.
+These are the same slim and fast LLVM toolchains from :ref:`Getting LLVM <getting_llvm>` with versions of Rust added to them that Rust for GNU/Linux supports.
 Two sets are provided: the "latest LLVM" and "matching LLVM" (please see the link for more information).

 Alternatively, the next two "Requirements" sections explain each component and